p2ppsr/todo-react/README.md

 ## Tools Used

-This ToDo applicaion uses various Bitcoin and web-related tools for different things:
+This ToDo application uses various Bitcoin and web-related tools for different things:

 - [**React**](https://reactjs.org) We use React to render the webpage UI for this application, and track the state of the page.
 - [**MUI**](https://mui.com) We use a UI framework within React called MUI to help with page styling, text fields, buttons and dialog boxes.